-Some of the advantages of online classes include the flexibility and convenience of when and how you do your work.
+Some of the advantages of online classes include the flexibility and convenience of when and how students do work.
 However, taking classes online is significantly more challenging than it may seem.
 Online courses require just as much time and energy than traditional classroom courses.
-Here is an example: If a student attends a traditional school from 8 a.m. to 3:30 p.m. they are in class approximately 7 hours per day and then they usually have a couple hours of homework.
-If this same student learns online - he/she needs to spend a minimum of 5 hours per day for 4 days each week.
+Here is an example: If a student attends a traditional school from 8:00 AM to 3:30 PM they are in class approximately seven (7) hours per day and then they usually have a couple hours of homework.
+If this same student learns online - he/she needs to spend a minimum of five (5) hours per day for four (4) days each week.
 To be successful, most online students truly spend about 30 to 35 hours per week if they are grades 7-8 and high school level.
 Grades 4-5 usually work 20-25 hours per week.
-If you are considering online learning because you want to spend 1-2 hours per day on school, you will not be successful.
-That is the time it would take to do one class, not all of your classes.
+If students are considering online learning because they want to spend 1-2 hours per day on school, they will not be successful.
+That is the time it would take to do one class, not all of the classes.
 We ask that you think carefully when making a decision to switch to online learning.